 SJU Library Associate – Deb Addesso (email@example.com)

-Copyright legislation must be followed in this remote course environment.
+Copyright legislation must be followed.
 Please be diligent about complying with copyright laws and what materials you use while remotely delivering your course.
 Helpful information can be found on UW’s copyright website.

 Each term, a pop-up notice regarding copyright will appear in LEARN (once per term for each instructor, disappearing after instructors acknowledge it by clicking the ‘Close’ button).
 This pop-up informs you of the responsibility you share with the University and is intended to serve as a reminder that materials that are uploaded to LEARN must be copyright-cleared in some way.
 The notice also provides a reminder of the guidance offered by the University, and the support services that are available.
 The full text of the notice is available on the Copyright at Waterloo website.